programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-Save and reload in the browser.
+Save and reload in the browser and you should see a webpage with nine differently coloured spheres (Figure 5).

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-05.png" alt="Webpage with 9 spheres of different colours in a vertical line." caption="Figure 5.
 Webpage with nine differently coloured spheres." %}